Upgrade a Standard Template to Engage

 Once a new Engage template is created, click on the “Home” tab.

 In the next screen, you will have the option to import template parts.
-Click on the “Import” button on the bottom left corner of the screen.
+Click on the “Import” button in the bottom left corner of the screen.
 Use this button to import all the parts you have previously exported from your basic template.

 After importing the Body Content, it needs to be renamed to Document.
 First, delete the pre-existing Document part in the new Engage template.